The four-time champ shares his take on strength training, time-efficiency and being vulnerable.

 LeBron James has seen it all—especially when it comes to training.
-For more than 20 years, the basketball superstar has trained in countless gyms, tested different training methods, tried various exercise machines, and watched fitness fads come and go.
+For more than 20 years, the basketball superstar has trained in countless gyms, tested different workout methods, tried various exercise machines, and watched fitness fads come and go.

 “I’ll literally try anything if it’s going to improve me, improve my body, improve my game, improve my lifestyle,” he said.
 “That’s just how crazy I am about it.”